 We all know people who make connecting and bonding with others seem effortless.
 These are the lucky individuals for whom rapport is almost second nature.
 So whenever you're around them, try to notice how they connect and engage with others, as well as how the people they're talking to respond to them.
-Then practise the same techniques yourself until it comes naturally to you too
+Then practise the same techniques yourself until it comes naturally to you too.

 If you need help developing your career, why not give one of our CABA support officers a call on +44 (0) 1788 556 366 to discuss career coaching?
 There's also help available in the form of our online career support as well as our career adaptability courses.
-Visit our career development support page for more details.